Rory Burns: International career

 In September 2018, Burns was named in England's Test squad for their tour of Sri Lanka, replacing the retiring Alastair Cook.
 He made his Test debut on 6 November 2018, and played all three matches in the series, making 155 runs at an average of 25.83.
 This was enough for Burns to hold his place into England's tour of the West Indies, where he averaged 24.16, and fell short of a maiden Test century with 84 in the first Test.

 After a disappointing first home Test, scoring just 12 runs against Ireland, Burns was selected as England's opener for the Ashes alongside Surrey teammate Jason Roy.
 Burns made his maiden Test century in the first Test at Edgbaston, scoring 133 in "an urgent, scrappy, dogged" innings after a period of poor form.
 Burns success continued throughout the Ashes - he was the series' third highest scorer, making 390 runs in 10 innings, supplementing his century with scores of 53 and 81.

-Burns' good form continued into the 2019-20 winter, as he scored 184 runs in just 3 innings against New Zealand, including his second Test century at Hamilton.
+Burns's good form continued into the 2019–20 winter, as he scored 184 runs in just 3 innings against New Zealand, including his second Test century at Hamilton.
 However, after scoring 84 in England's first Test against South Africa, Burns was ruled out the last 3 Tests after rolling his ankle playing a game of football.
 The injury would have also ruled him out of England's upcoming tour of Sri Lanka, but the series was later cancelled due to the COVID-19 pandemic.
 Burns came back into the side for the behind closed doors Test series against West Indies and Pakistan in 2020.
 Against the West Indies, Burns scored 234 runs - England's second most - at 46.80, including two half-centuries in the third Test.
 However, this success was followed by a series of failures against Pakistan, Burns scoring just 20 runs in his 4 innings.